-The Tamron 35mm f2.8 Di III OSD was introduced last year.
-It’s part of a trio of compact and affordably priced prime lenses designed for Sony Full Frame Mirrorless cameras.
-The Tamron 35mm f2.8 is a lightweight and compact prime that’s said to be weather sealed.
-It focuses as close as 5.9 in (15 cm) and a reproduction ratio of 1:2, the Tamron 35mm f2.8 lets you get up close and personal with your subjects.
-For the past month, we’ve been putting the final production version of the Tamron 35mm f2.8 Di III OSD M1:2 (Model F053) through its paces.
+The Tamron 35mm f2.8 Di III OSD was introduced last year, and it’s part of a trio of compact, affordably priced prime lenses designed for Sony Full Frame Mirrorless cameras.
+It’s a lightweight and compact prime that’s said to be weather sealed, and focuses as close as 5.9 in (15 cm) and a reproduction ratio of 1:2.
+It lets you get up close and personal with your subjects, and for the past month, we’ve been putting the final production version of the Tamron 35mm f2.8 Di III OSD M1:2 (Model F053) through its paces.
 Find out how it fared under real-world conditions in our full review.

 Pros and Cons

 - Compact (although the Sony 35mm f2.8 Zeiss is still smaller)